Unless otherwise noted, all our days run from 10.00 - 16.30, and include morning tea or coffee, a light lunch and afternoon tea.

 Join the renowned plantswoman Rosy Hardy, founder of Hardy’s Cottage Garden Plants, in the walled garden at Scamspton.
 Rosy will be talking about how to deal with the mid-summer perennial gap and how to plant with your site conditions in mind – the right plant, right place philosophy.
 There will be an opportunity to ask Rosy about her recommendations for your garden.
 The day will also include a tour of the Piet Oudolf designed garden here, noted for its careful selection of plants for a ‘cold, dry’ situation as well as impressive contemporary formal hedging. £140 Book here

-Elliott will share his experiences of developing the striking contemporary naturalistic plantings at Cambo House, informed by a deep knowledge of plants and their growth in the Scottish climate, but also using design principles derived from art practice (his wife Susan is a landscape painter).
+Elliott will share his experiences of developing the striking contemporary naturalistic plantings at Cambo House, Fife, informed by a deep knowledge of plants and their growth in the Scottish climate, but also using design principles derived from art practice (his wife Susan is a landscape painter).
 Participants will be encouraged to analyse plantings in the garden at Whitbugh House and discuss their relevance for their own gardens.
 There will also be a tour of the notable contemporary garden created here by Elizabeth Salvesen and gardener Vincent Dudley and of the collection of sculpture in the garden and grounds.
 In appreciation of beautiful glasshouses, Alitex recommends this event £130 Book here

 A collaborative approach to design and planting Monday, 2nd September @ Bury Court, Hampshire with Hugo Bugg and Charlotte Harris